dogwoodgeo/ArcGIS-Pro-Trace/README.md

 These tools work without using GN.
 Each arc is attributed with upstream and downstream node fields.
 Reference dictionaries are created when the tool is activated (each with >37000 keys).
 These are used to get the required up/down node and associated arcs.
 Then, through populating a series of working dictionaries and lists, a query string is built and used in a query filter to select the appropriate arcs.

-Credit for coming up with this approach goes to my supervisor, Mark Drew.
+Credit for coming up with this approach goes to my supervisor, *Mark Drew*.

 This tool is also apart of the larger [LRWRA add-in](https://github.com/dogwoodgeo/ArcGIS-Pro-LRWRA)